omglib

 (make-pwa (:name "Application Name" :short-name "Application Short Name" :display "standalone" :theme-color "#000000" :background-color "#ffffff" :icon-path "/path/to/icon/file.png")

-All of the arguments are optional (default values will be used), but to get installable app you need to provide a path to icon file.
-Now only .png
+All of the arguments are optional (default values will be used).
+Only .png

 .jpeg